 The library provides a quiet environment for reading and homework during break and lunchtimes.

 At lunchtime the children are given free time to play, rehearse in a music group or take advantage of the extensive programme of clubs.

 Games takes place during the timetabled day and there are numerous after school clubs which extend the day beyond 3.35pm as well as a Late Stay facility.

 The whole school meets for assembly three times a week.
 The Prep is a multi-cultural school; religious messages communicated through assembly embrace the philosophies of all the main faiths.
 We try hard to avoid language that promotes any particular religious belief and celebrate many festivals.

 Our Friday assemblies give a chance to celebrate the success of our pupils.
 Each week we present certificates to pupils who have achieved distinction in whatever their chosen field, whether this takes place inside or outside school.
 Parents are very welcome at Friday assemblies.

 At the end of each term a formal assembly takes place for the whole school to recognise their peers’ achievements: Department Certificates and Form Shields are awarded to pupils who have consistently shown an excellent level of commitment and effort.
 Library prizes are also awarded for helpful contributions to the School’s library.

-Life at the Prep is busy, and fueling pupils’ energy is a vital job.
+Life at the Prep is busy, and fuelling pupils’ energy is a vital job.
 The Perse employs the catering company Holroyd Howe Independent and the Prep has its own Chef Manager and staff.
-The Chef Manager actively engages pupils in the topic of food, involving them in the creation of menus, organising sampling days, supporting school productions with themed lunches and running competitions on nutrition.
+The Chef Manager actively engages pupils in the topic of food, involving them in the creation of menus and organising sampling days.